vydang02/Regression-Analysis-Portfolio/Property Assessment Analysis/PropertyValueAssessment.md

     ##        1
     ## 620569.1

+A 2,500 square foot residence has a predicted assessment of $620,569.10.

+#### Comparative Analysis
-8. (3 pts) Predict the difference in assessed value for two residences where one residence is 200 square feet larger than the other.
-If you cannot complete your calculation with the information provided, explain why not.

-> Here we use beta-1 to calculate.
-The slope can directly be scaled to
-> predict the difference for any unit change in the independent
+Here we want to know the difference in assessed value for two residences where one is 200 square feet larger than the other.
+We will use beta-1 to calculate.
+The slope can directly be scaled to predict the difference for any unit change in the independent variable.
-> variable.

 ``` r
 difference_in_assessment <- slope * 200